pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ##### Windows XP or older
 1. Download and install the legacy Windows XP drivers from [here](https://github.com/rogerclarkmelbourne/Arduino_STM32/tree/master/drivers/win/win_xp_legacy)

+**NOTE:** If you have installed the drivers and your module is not detected as a Maple device it most likely does not have a USB bootloader installed.
+Ready-made modules from Banggood **do not** come with a USB bootloader installed.
+You will need to follow the procedure to [Burn a USB bootloader](#burn-the-bootloader) before you can upload firmware.

 ### Upload the firmware via USB
 **Note:** Power to the module will be supplied via the USB cable.
 If the module is installed in a transmitter, the transmitter should be switched off.